-The NFRN is reminding its members that the National Minimum Wage and National Living Wage rates will increase on 1 April 2018.
+The NFRN is reminding its members that the National Minimum Wage and National Living Wage rates increased on 1 April 2018.

 This includes the largest increases in a decade for the rates that apply to 18-20 and 21-24 year olds.